TeemuKoivisto/dotfiles/README.md

 ## Terminal

 Makes the typing speed bearable in macOS (the default speed is sooper slow).
+You have to log out to see the effects.
 ```
 defaults write NSGlobalDomain KeyRepeat -int 1
 defaults write NSGlobalDomain InitialKeyRepeat -int 15